Pathways and entry programs

 Discover your path to La Trobe

 There are more ways to get into university than you think.
-Whatever your situation, our pathways and entry schemes are here to help you get into your dream course.
+Whatever your situation, our pathways and entry programs are here to help you get into your dream course.

 We know there are different paths to greatness.
 Not everyone has the same start but can have the same ending.

-Finding a way to university doesn't have to be hard. whether you are a graduating year 12 student, switching over from TAFE, or starting your education again after a break, La Trobe has a wide of options to suit your circumstance.
+Finding a way to university doesn't have to be hard.
+Whether you are a graduating year 12 student, switching over from TAFE, or starting your education again after a break, La Trobe has a wide range of options to suit your circumstance.

 Discover your pathway